Daniel Werfel

 Daniel I. Werfel (born 1971) is an American government official who served as Commissioner of Internal Revenue from 2023 to 2025.
 He was formerly a Managing Director and Partner at Boston Consulting Group (BCG) from 2014 to 2023, acting Commissioner of Internal Revenue in 2013, and Controller of the Office of Management and Budget from 2011 to 2013.
-Werfel is currently serving as an Executive in Residence at the Johns Hopkins School of Government and Public Policy, a Distinguished Fellow at the Polis Center of Politics at Duke University’s Sanford School of Public Policy, and a member of the Strategic Advisory Board at the alliant group.
+Werfel is currently serving as an Executive in Residence at the Johns Hopkins School of Government and Public Policy, a Distinguished Fellow at the Polis Center of Politics at Duke University’s Sanford School of Public Policy, and a member of the Strategic Advisory Board at alliantgroup.

 Early life and education

 Werfel graduated from John F. Kennedy High School in Plainview on Long Island in 1989.
 He holds a bachelor's degree in Industrial and Labor Relations from Cornell University, a Juris Doctor from the University of North Carolina School of Law, and a master's degree in public policy from Duke University.